Last Updated on March 22, 2021 by Creative Parenting

-While you can’t predict the exact date, your child will say her first words, you can help her develop language skills.
+While you can’t exactly predict when your child will say her first words, you can help her get there.

-Yet, it keeps a lot of parents up at night.
+There’s a chance you’re stressing out too much.
+Yet, language development keeps a lot of parents up at night.

 And that’s understandable.

-After all, learning to speak is an important part of child development (and there are many things to watch for along the way).
+After all, learning to talk is an important part of child development!

 Let’s dive in.

 Now, we’ll dive into the warning signs to look for later.

 But to begin, let’s look at some research on language development and consider why it matters.

 Discover the Art of a Special Parenting Language To Help Them Learn